Invicticus/sauce-demo-TA/README.md

 - test_response: Tests the response of a URL and asserts that the status code is 200.

 # **Repository Branches**
-- master contains the README but no code
+- main contains the README but no code
 - <insert>

 # **Requirements**